flattr/developers.flattr.net/content/feed/index.md

 ### Client support

-No clients issupporting Flattr in feeds yet.
+No clients are supporting Flattr in feeds yet.
 Work is in progress – will you be the first?

 ### Longer version